From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Application

 \subsubsection{Sensitivity to free model parameters}

-Four free model parameters remains and determine the evolution of the solution, namely the constants $c$, $\theta$, $R$, and $\alpha$.
-On the one hand, $R=2~\unit{m}$ and $\alpha=45\degree$, depending upon the geometry of the sensory region, are regarded as case-independent and recoverable from existing literature (see e.g.,~\cite{fruin1987BOOK,venuti2007CRM}).
-On the other hand, the sensitivity of the model to the repulsion constant $c$ and to the angle $\theta$ is inquired.
-The analysis is based on the observable variables $T_a$, which has been previously defined in Eq.~\eqref{eq:Ta}, and $\delta\rho$:
+Five free model parameters remain and determine the evolution of the solution.
+They are the constants $c$, $\theta$, $R$, $R_b$, and $\alpha$.
+On the one hand, we fix $R=2~\unit{m}$, $R_b=0.3~\unit{m}$, and $\alpha=45\degree$ which, depending on the geometry of the sensory region, we consider case-independent and recoverable from existing literature (see e.g.,~\cite{fruin1987BOOK,venuti2007CRM}).
+On the other hand, we inquire the sensitivity of the model to the repulsion constant $c$ and to the angle $\theta$ .
+In particular we focus on the dimensionless version of $c$, namely $c^\star= c/(VL)$, to perform a unit-free calculation, valid for different values of $V$ and $L$ The analysis is based on the variables $T_a$, which has been previously defined in~\eqref{eq:Ta}, and on $\delta\rho$, i.e.

-where $\rho_s$ and $\rho_m$ are the crowd density at the walkway side and at the mid-line, respectively, evaluated at the mid-span $x=L/2$ during the full walkway regime.
-In other words, such a variable is a measure of the chord-wise uniformity of the crowd density, being the span-wise uniformity assured during the full walkway regime and the chord-wise symmetry of the solution assured by the selected setup.
+where $\rho_s$ and $\rho_m$ are respectively the crowd density at the walkway side and at the mid-line evaluated at mid-span ($x=L/2$) during the full walkway regime.
+In other words, the variable~\eqref{eq:delta-rho} measures the chord-wise uniformity of the crowd density, being the span-wise uniformity assured during the full walkway regime and the chord-wise symmetry of the solution assured by the selected setup.